folbricht/tpmk/README.md

 ## Tool

 The tool is provided for convenience and should allow the use of the most common features.
 Some of the operations offered by its sub-commands, like `x509` can be performed with more feature-rich tools such as `openssl`.
+The tool is able to operate on a TPM 2.0 simulator (use option `-d sim`).

 ### Installation